 • The COVID-19 info health line (1 888 662-7482) can be contacted for recommendations.
+After official info line hours, contact the local CLSC.

 If a test is deemed necessary, the worker will need to stay isolated until the results are available.